abdelali221/WiiUVPlayer/README.md

 You'll need two files in order to use the app :

-- "video.yuv" : A RAW video file (I used ffmpeg to make mine).
+- "video.yuv" : A RAW video file (I used ffmpeg to make mine), it has to be 320x240@60Hz.

 - "audio.mp3" : The audio file of the video you want to play.